How to straighten used yarn

 Recently I shared a post about unraveling thrift store sweaters to reuse the yarn.
-This continuation will show you how to get the kinks out of used yarn, whether it’s from a thrift store find, or from a project of your own.
+This continuation will show you how to straighten used yarn that’s been frogged, whether it’s from a thrift store find, or from a project of your own.
 Whether you are working with natural fibers like wool and cotton. or with synthetic fibers like acrylic and nylon.

 The process of getting the kinks out of yarn is called blocking, much like blocking a finished project such as a sweater or scarf.
 There is wet blocking and there is steam blocking.
 If you are working with natural fibers, those from animals and plants, then you will want to use wet blocking.
 If you are working with synthetic fibers, you will want to use steam blocking.